 If two things fit well together, they would be the words ‘Colaba Causeway’ and ‘cheap shopping’.
 The street of shops in Colaba have given us everything from good kohlapuri shoes, amazing junk jewellery, great kurtis, western wear, antique knick-knacks and more.
 If you’ve been there before, you know just what we’re talking about, and if you haven’t – what are you waiting for?

 How to get there: If you're not heading there by cab, get off at CST/Churchgate and then take a kaali-peeli.
-Or...
-Walk it if you're pumped enough!
+You can also walk there if you're pumped enough!

 Pit stops: The stalls outside Cafe Mondegar, Bata and the ones near Leopold.
-PLEASE bargain hard, and let 'em know you're no tourist!
+Do bargain hard for the best prices.

 Best For: Junk jewellery, antiques and semi-precious stones